Cell and Gene Therapy

 • Oncology: Gene therapy can be used to introduce new genes, through viral and non-viral vectors, into cancer cells to either kill them or make them more susceptible to other treatments like chemotherapy or radiation.
 Learn more about plasmid DNA and viral vectors in oncology.

 • Vaccination and Preventive Therapies: Genetic material can be introduced into the body to stimulate an immune response, similar to vaccines.
+Learn more about plasmid DNA and viral vectors in vaccine development.

 The real question is how cell and gene therapies can help patients recover from disease, improve the quality of their life, and ultimately have better outcomes.
 The ultimate patient outcome depends on what specific illness, ailment, or preventative measure, the cell or gene therapy is targeting.